Print and Try Out Our Free Project Planner Printable for All Your Creative Tasks

 - If you used a particular paint color, you may want to file your planner away.
 Having this information makes it easy to call up a home improvement store to see if they still have this color for any future touch-ups.

 - And if they don’t carry that color anymore, you can take the swatch to them and they can mix up a color that closely matches your swatch.
 Also, if someone likes your project and wants to duplicate it, you can simply give them a copy of your planner.

-You’ll find the project planner in my Free Resource Library. — Click the pink button below to get the password.
+You’ll find the project planner in my Free Resource Library. <– Click this link to get the password.

 Check out some of our latest DIY projects that used the project planner: